timothywong731/timothywong731.github.io/_pages/about.md

 Timothy (Tim) is a professional data scientist with over ten years experience in big data, machine learning, gen- erative AI and analytics applications.
 His experience spans across multiple sectors including energy, telecom- munications, defence and national security.
 He has strong, proven track record of delivering complex machine learning applications in an enterprise environment.
-Tim is professionally qualified as a Chartered Statistician (CStat) and a Chartered Engineer (CEng).
+Tim is also a published author in machine learning research and frequent conference speaker.
+Apart from these, Tim is professionally qualified as a Chartered Statistician (CStat) and a Chartered Engineer (CEng).